rstudio/packrat/walkthrough.md

 title: Packrat by example
 ---

 This tutorial will walk you through some of the most common tasks you'll want to do with packrat, and explain the fundamental concepts behind the package on the way.

 ## First things first

 You're getting ready to start a new project, so you create a new directory that will eventually contain all the .R scripts, CSV data, and other files that are needed for this particular project.

 You know you're going to need to make use of several R packages over the course of this project.
-So before you write your first line of code, set up the project directory to use packrat (an operation we call **bootstrap**):
+So before you write your first line of code, set up the project directory to use Packrat with `packrat::init`:

-    > packrat::bootstrap("~/projects/babynames")
+    > packrat::init("~/projects/babynames")
     Adding these packages to packrat:
                 _
-        packrat   0.1.0
+        packrat   0.2.0.123

-    Fetching sources for packrat (0.1.0) ...
-OK (Github) Snapshot written to /home/jmcphers/projects/babynames/packrat.lock
+    Fetching sources for packrat (0.2.0.123) ...
+OK (GitHub) Snapshot written to '/Users/kevin/projects/babynames/packrat/packrat.lock'
-    Installing packrat (0.1.0) ...
-OK (copied local binary) Packrat startup directives installed.
-Please quit and restart your R session.
+    Installing packrat (0.2.0.123) ...
+OK (built source) init complete!
+    Packrat mode on.
+Using library in directory:
+    - "~/projects/babynames/packrat/lib"

 (Tip: If the current working directory is the project directory, you can omit the path.)

-If `bootstrap` completes successfully, you'll see a message telling you to restart R. Do that, making sure that you're starting in the project directory ([see instructions](starting.html)); in fact, you're going to need to start in the project directory every time from now on for packrat to work.
+After initializing the project, you will be placed into packrat mode in the project directory.
+You're ready to go!

-Now that you've restarted, you're no longer in an ordinary R project; you're in a packrat project.
+You're no longer in an ordinary R project; you're in a Packrat project.
 The main difference is that **a packrat project has its own private package library**.
-Any packages you install from inside a packrat project are only available to that project; and packages you install outside of the project are not available to the project. (except...)
+Any packages you install from inside a packrat project are only available to that project; and packages you install outside of the project are not available to the project.

 This is what we mean by "isolation" and it's Very Good Thing, as it means that upgrading a package for one project won't break a totally different project that just happens to reside on the same machine, even if that package contained incompatible changes.

 A packrat project contains a few extra files and directories.
-The `bootstrap()` function creates these files for you, if they don't already exist.
+The `init()` function creates these files for you, if they don't already exist.

-* **`library/`:** Private package library for this project.
-* **`packrat.lock`:** Lists the precise package versions that were used to satisfy dependencies, including dependencies of dependencies.
+* **`packrat/packrat.lock`:** Lists the precise package versions that were used to satisfy dependencies, including dependencies of dependencies.
 (This file should never be edited by hand!)
+* **`packrat/packrat.opts`:** Project-specific packrat options.
+These can be queried and set with `get_opts` and `set_opts`; see `?"packrat-options"` for more information.
+* **`packrat/lib/`:** Private package library for this project.
-* **`packrat.sources/`:** Source packages of all the dependencies that packrat has been made aware of.
+* **`packrat/src/`:** Source packages of all the dependencies that packrat has been made aware of.
-* **`.Rprofile` and `.Renviron`:** Directs R to use the private package library (when it is started from the project directory).
+* **`.Rprofile`:** Directs R to use the private package library (when it is started from the project directory).

 ## Adding, removing, and updating packages

-Adding a package in a packrat project is easy.
-The first step is to start R inside your packrat project, and install the package however you normally do; usually that means either the `install.packages()` function or the "Install Packages" button in your favorite R IDE.
+Adding a package in a Packrat project is easy.
+The first step is to start R inside your Packrat project, and install the package however you normally do;
+usually that means either the `install.packages()` function or the "Install Packages" button in your favorite R IDE.
 Let's do this now, with the `reshape2` package.

     > install.packages("reshape2")

 If you completed the previous steps correctly, you just installed the `reshape2` package from CRAN into your project's private package library.
 Let's see if packrat notices the new package we installed.

     > packrat::status()
     The following packages are installed but not needed:
                  _
-        plyr       1.8
+        plyr       1.8.1
+        Rcpp       0.11.2
-        reshape2   1.2.2
+        reshape2   1.4
         stringr    0.6.2

     Use packrat::clean() to remove them.
 Or, if they are actually needed by your project, add `library(packagename)` calls to a .R file somewhere in your project.

 Not only does it detect `reshape2`, but the packages that `reshape2` itself depends on as well.

 But notice these packages are "installed but not needed".
 That's because packrat only considers packages that appear in `library()` or `require()` calls in your \*.R script files to be used by the project.
 Let's satisfy packrat by creating a `babynames.R` file, and put this single line in it:

     library(reshape2)